What is eftpos?

 What if my customer’s card doesn’t have an eftpos logo on it?

-Don't worry, they can still pay with eftpos using any debit card issued by an Australian bank, regardless of which logo it has on it.
-All your customer has to do is press CHQ or SAV and they will be paying by eftpos.
+Don’t worry, they can still pay with eftpos using almost any debit card issued by an Australian bank, regardless of which logo it has on it.
+All your customer has to do is press CHQ or SAV and they will be paying by eftpos. eftpos Members are now rolling out eftpos-only cards with eftpos Tap & Pay™ functionality for extra simplicity and speed at the checkout, and greater security against skimming with an EMV Chip.
+These cards will have a Chip and an eftpos logo on the front.
+Also, any prepaid card or gift card with an eftpos logo will mean the transaction is an eftpos transaction.

 I am about to open a shop, how do I get set up with merchant facilities?

-Please contact your bank.
+Please contact your Acquirer (payment acceptance service provider).
 They will be able to take care of all your set-up and ongoing needs.

-Do I need one terminal for eftpos and another for scheme debit and credit cards?
+Do I need one terminal for eftpos and another for other scheme (debit and credit) cards?

 No. Unlike in a number of other countries, Australians are fortunate in that almost all electronic transactions, including eftpos, can be processed through a single terminal.